akashchendayad/url_shortener/README.md

 2. Download zip file, extract to htdocs in xampp, and to www in wamp

-3. create databse named 'shorten_db'
+3. create database named 'shorten_db'

 4. After creating the database, import 'shorten_db.sql'